willianmga/kubeadm-clusters/README.md

 * Full network connectivity between all machines in the cluster (public or private network is fine).
 * Unique hostname, MAC address, and product_uuid for every node.
 See here for more details.
 * Certain ports are open on your machines.
 See below for details
+* sudo and ssh access on each of the nodes

 ## Prepare